Rajpratik71/volatility-wiki/Command-Reference.md

 - Any aliases associated with the commands executed.
 For example, attackers can register an alias such that typing "hello" actually executes "cd system"
 - The screen coordinates of the cmd.exe console

 Here's an example of the consoles command.
-For more information and a single file with various example output from public images, see the [cmd_history.txt attachment to issue #147](http://bit.ly/LYEQOc).
 Below, you'll notice something quite funny.
 The forensic investigator seems to have lost his mind and cannot find the dd.exe tool for dumping memory.
 Nearly 20 typos later, he finds the tool and uses it.

     $ python vol.py -f xp-laptop-2005-07-04-1430.img consoles
     Volatility Foundation Volatility Framework 2.4